 by Matt Slick

 It is necessary to write about Wicca because it, like so many other religious systems, is growing in popularity and is contrary to Christian theological truth.
-It is the view of CARM, that Wicca is a dangerous religion because it denies the claims and teachings of Jesus who said he alone was the way, the truth, and the life (John 14:6).
+It is the view of CARM that Wicca is a dangerous religion because it denies the claims and teachings of Jesus who said he alone was the way, the truth, and the life (John 14:6).
 It is not dangerous in the sense that Wiccans are evil Satan worshippers who want to harm people (they aren't).
-But, since Wicca contradicts Jesus, we conclude that Wicca is not authored from God, but finds its source ultimately in that which is contradictory to Christ.
+But, since Wicca contradicts Jesus, we conclude that Wicca is not authored by God, but finds its source ultimately in that which is contradictory to Christ.

 The Wiccans who read this will disagree and will probably dismiss this article and the others here as coming from a possibly ignorant, bigoted, and maybe even hateful set of Christians, who are intolerant of anything other than what they believe in.
 Though this type of complaint is common from the groups that CARM analyzes, the truth is that we do not deny the right of Wiccans to worship as they see fit.
 We simply disagree with their theological perspective and base our disagreement upon what the Bible tells us.
 We do not hate Wiccans nor would CARM practice any such condemning action, other than theological.
 We do not seek to cause harm.